mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Blinded I, II, III

 Whether it’s flashing lights, some specialized chemical, or the pure force of magic, there are plenty of ways to make it impossible for shadowrunners to see.
-For the first two levels of this status, characters take a –3 penalty per level to all tests involving visibility.
+For the first two levels of this status, characters take a Disadvantage per level to all tests involving visibility.
 At the third level, characters automatically fail any tests involving visibility.

 #### Burning #